-- Add ground meat and begin the browning process.
-You may need to add additional olive oil.
+Add ground meat and begin the browning process.

-Add RAGÚ pasta sauce and beans combining all of the ingredients.
+Add spaghetti sauce and beans to the ground beef, combining all of the ingredients.

-Reduce heat to simmer and allow to simmer for 1 – 2 hours, stirring so it won’t stick to the bottom.
+Reduce the heat to simmer and allow the chili to simmer for 1 – 2 hours, stirring so it won’t stick to the bottom.

-If chili begins to get too thick you can add additional stock or water to get it to the consistency you like.
+If the chili begins to get too thick you can add water to the pan to get the consistency to your liking.